Angora rabbit: Satin Angora

-The Satin Angora was developed in the late 1970s by Mrs Meyer of Holland Landing, Ontario, Canada, who crossed French Angoras with rabbits of the Satin breed.
+The Satin Angora was developed in the late 1970s by Mrs. Meyer of Holland Landing, Ontario, Canada, who crossed French Angoras with rabbits of the Satin breed.
 In addition to the sheen (for which the Satin is known), true red and copper pigments emerged in the new rabbits.
-In all 'satinized' coats, the hair shaft has a semi-transparent outer shell that reflects light, resulting in deep color, high luster and an extremely soft and silky texture to the hairs.
+In all 'satinized' coats, the hair shaft has a semi-transparent outer shell that reflects light, resulting in deep color, high luster and an extremely soft and silky texture to the hair.

 The Satin Angora (like the French Angora) has no furnishings on the face, ears or feet.
 The Satin does not produce as much wool as other Angora breeds, but this trait is being improved upon through selective breeding.
 While more difficult to keep groomed than the Giant or French Angora, the Satin is less difficult than the English Angora.
 Because of the soft texture of the wool and the lower guard-hair count in the coat, matting occurs more readily.
 Daily combing is therefore recommended.

 Satin Angora wool is said to be stronger for spinning than other Angora varieties, but because of its slipperiness it can be more difficult to spin.